ajgbarnes/level9/README.md

 python level9-bulk.py --e
 ```

-To generate dictionaries for ALL games, use the **--dictionary** switch as below:
+To list the supported dictionary entries for ALL games, use the **--dictionary** switch as below:

 ```
 python level9-bulk.py --dictionary